Dan Magnus

-Daniel Magnus (born September 18, 1956) is an American martial artist, athletic trainer, celebrity bodyguard, fugitive recovery specialist, businessman and heart transplant survivor.
+Daniel Magnus (born September 18, 1956) is an American martial artist, celebrity bodyguard, fugitive recovery specialist, businessman and heart transplant survivor.
 He is a two-time world kickboxing champion and is best known for being the only person to ever defend his championship title after open-heart surgery.
 He is an 8th-degree Black Belt and has owned and operated five Martial Arts schools.

 Early life

 Dan Magnus was born in New York, New York, the son of Everett and Elizabeth Magnus.

 He is the oldest of 3 children: Daniel, Connie and Lee.
 He attended George Washington High School in New York, New York and graduated from the Class of 1974.

 As a teenager, Magnus was a competitive roller skater from 1973 to 1976.
 He won third-place for Junior Men Figures at the 1974 National Roller Skating Championships.

 Early career

 After finishing his studies at John Jay College of Criminal Justice in Police Science, Magnus became a New York City police officer.
 It was during this time that Magnus started training full-contact fighting with future world karate champion Jeff Smith.
 This training helped him as he moved onto being a contract fugitive recovery specialist.
 Magnus concurrently competed, owned his own martial arts schools and also trained police officers.
 During his time in fugitive recovery and private bounty hunting, he had been shot and stabbed many times while on duty.
 In 1983, he was hit by a car during a chase which caused him to fall over a 4-foot retaining wall, breaking his ribs, which pierced his heart, and subsequently severing his aortic valve.